MikeColetta/Code-Quiz/README.md

 Some big hurdles I had involved stopping the time interval and creating the local storage.
 I realized my timer was not stopping unless it reached zero.
 So I moved the if statement stopping the timer if the player beat the quiz before the timer reaching zero.
 I also made a new variable to represent if the game was finished or not.
 For local storage I initially had the score and initials in two separate data storage variables.
 With help from my tutor I switched them to be a part of an array.
 I then call on them at the beginning of my application.

+I noticed at this point that while my game was almost complete, I was missing the prompt that tells you whether you got the right or wrong answer.
+I decided to use JQuery for this since my code was already quite long.
+I used the .delay, .fadeIn and .fadeOut methods to make this work.
+I also have it set to change the text color to red when the answer is wrong.

 ## Project Link
 [Deployed Link]()